 PSCX-Reloaded is listed in this article as one of the most recommended emulator due to its clean and solid characteristics to deal with all the common tittles from Spyro to Crash Team Racing.
 This emulator is firstly dropped in 2000.
-Later, PSCX2 is created as the best PS2 emulators.
+Later, PSCX2 is created as the best PS2 emulator.
 The “Reloaded” PS1 program came onto the play in 2009 after being chosen by the game likers.

 This emulator has a link to DualShock controllers.
 It also works with one of the best PS1 accessories that are ever made to be a winner in our list.

 The last but not least PS1 emulators you can pick up into consideration is ClassicBoy Gold.
-It is an all-in-one simulator that supports a variety of consoles such as PlayStation, Three Game Boy systems, Nintendo 64, NES, NeoGeo and SEGA.
+It is an all-in-one simulator that supports a variety of consoles such as PlayStation, Three Game Boy systems, Nintendo 64, NES, NeoGeo, and SEGA.

 There are also a big number of features.
-Those include hardware controller support, customizable touch screen controls, some audio settings and the usual load and save states.
-ClassicBoy Gold can be the perfect option for those who are looking for multiple emulators under the single roof.
+Those include hardware controller support, customizable touch screen controls, some audio settings, and the usual load and save states.
+ClassicBoy Gold can be the perfect option for those who are looking for multiple emulators under a single roof.
 This way, this emulator needs a bit of work due to fact that it is a bit buggy.
 Otherwise, it works well.